Propagated Error & Combining Measurements

 \[\frac{\delta F}{F} = \sqrt{\left(\frac{\delta G}{G}\right)^2 + \left(\frac{\delta m_1}{m_1}\right)^2 + \left(\frac{\delta m_2}{m_2}\right)^2 + \left(2\,\frac{\delta r}{r}\right)^2}\]

-This is not a calculus law — it is a principle from statistics and data analysis.
-The idea: each error is independent and can be positive or negative.
-Adding them directly would overestimate the total error because it is unlikely that every error pushes in the same direction at once.
+This is not a calculus result – it is a principle from statistics and data analysis.
+The reasoning: each error is independent and can be positive or negative.
+Adding them directly would overestimate the total error because it is unlikely that every error acts in the same direction simultaneously.

 The Pythagorean sum treats each error like a component of a vector.
 Just as the length of a vector \((a, b, c)\) is \(\sqrt{a^2 + b^2 + c^2}\), the combined effect of independent errors is the square root of the sum of their squares.